BRIXTOL/mcss/readme.md

 1. You cannot pass variables and must express classes as value wrapped in quotation characters
 2. You cannot perform actions on supplied selectors, eg: `m.css.div(i > 1 ? 'foo' : 'bar')`

-> Please note that the mcss selector tag is parsed with a basic regular expression.
-It would be rather extraneous to construct an AST and walk each chunk looking for occurrences of an `m.css` selector, although this might be something worth doing in the future.